lupyuen/lupyuen.github.io/src/auto2.md

     (Upstream Build doesn't include the LoRaWAN Stack)

-2. Every 2 weeks (roughly), we __merge Upstream NuttX__ into our Downstream Branch.
+2. Every 2 weeks (roughly), we merge Upstream NuttX into our __Downstream Branch__.

+    GitHub Actions triggers a build for the Downstream Branch.

     Our __Automated Testing__ verifies the Downstream Build with LoRaWAN on PineCone BL602.

-3. If the Downstream Branch has tested OK, we  __merge the Downstream Branch__ to the PineCone (Release) Branch.
+3. If the Downstream Branch has tested OK, we merge the Downstream Branch to the __PineCone (Release) Branch__.

+    GitHub Actions triggers a build for the PineCone Branch.

     Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602.

 4. If the PineCone Branch has tested OK, we __merge the PineCone (Release) Branch__ to the PineDio Branch.

+    GitHub Actions triggers a build for the PineDio Branch.

     We run our __Automated Testing__ on PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel.